cpinitiative/online-judge/README.md

 ## API

 The API can be accessed at https://oh2kjsg6kh.execute-api.us-west-1.amazonaws.com/Prod

+The staging API can be accessed at https://kmazh7pzpg.execute-api.us-west-1.amazonaws.com/Prod

 - `POST /execute`: Code execution.
 Ex: USACO Guide IDE.
 - `POST /submissions` (under development): Create a new problem submission.
 Ex: code submission on USACO Guide groups